Welcome to Tivetshall

 Within the parishes we have a village post office, a modern village hall and a primary school along with two popular public houses, The Old Ram in Tivetshall St Mary and The Railway Tavern in Tivetshall St Margaret.

 The council currently has two vacancies.
 Find out what's involved.

 Please contact the Parish Clerk if you are interested in representing your local community by email: Parish.Clerk@Tivetshall.org.uk

 Your Parish Council is made up of seven seats, and is in the Dickleburgh Ward of South Norfolk Council.
 Councillors represent residents of both St Mary and St Margaret.

 In the interests of openness and ‘transparency’, all parish councillors are obliged to declare any interests they may have that could affect, or be seen to affect, their independence and objectivity.
-A register of these interests is maintained by the District Council (South Norfolk) and can be seen on their website
+A register of interests is maintained by the District Council (South Norfolk)

 Help us to help you